Exchange rate for pants

-Not even a minute later, Nasreddin changed his mind, took off the pants, and returned them to Hussein.
-Then, he picked out a cloak asked how much they cost.
-Hussein informed him was the same price as the pants.
+Not even a minute later, Nasruddin changed his mind, took off the pants, and returned them to Hussein.
+Then, he picked out a cloak and asked how much it cost.
+Hussein informed him it was the same price as the pants.

 He picked up his shirt and the cloak, gave Hussein his warmest thanks, and began to leave.
 Hussein stopped him saying, “But Nasruddin!
 You have not paid me for that cloak.”